In the Land of Hi-Fi (Patti Page album)

 In the Land of Hi-Fi was a Patti Page album issued by Mercury Records on its EmArcy label.
 Musical accompaniment was by Pete Rugolo and his Orchestra.

-The catalog number of the monaural version, first released in 1956, was MG-36074, and of the stereophonic version, released in 1958, it was SR-80000.
-It was later reissued as Mercury MG-20516 (mono) and SR-60192 (stereo), titled Patti Page With The Pete Rugolo All Stars.
+The album was originally issued in November 1956 as a vinyl LP.

 The album was Page's first release on the EmArcy label, generally used by Mercury as a label for jazz albums.

 There are time differences between the mono and stereo editions of the album, with several of the tracks edited for space in the stereo version.